csebooks/artificial-intelligence/content.en/iii-knowledge-reasoning-and-planning/_index.md

 The standard approach to loosely coupled problems is to pretend the problems are com- pletely decoupled and then fix up the interactions.
 For the transition model, this means writing action schemas as if the actors acted independently.
 Let’s see how this works for the doubles tennis problem.
 Let’s suppose that at one point in the game, the team has the goal of returning the ball that has been hit to them and ensuring that at least one of them is covering the net.

-428 Chapter 11.
-Planning and Acting in the Real World

 A first pass at a multiactor definition might look like Figure 11.10.
 With this definition, it is easy to see that the following **joint plan** plan works:JOINT PLAN